 - Notebook paper

-Regular paper has a higher water content and is thinner than cardboard.
-If your parrot swallows a piece, it will pass through the parrot’s digestive system without harm.
+Paper has a higher water content and is thinner than cardboard.
+If your parrot swallows a piece, it’ll pass through the parrot’s digestive system without harm.

 Is Paper Ink Dangerous To Parrots?

-If your parrot has eaten your notes or wants to play with old mail, don’t worry.
-Most of the inks produced for regular household and office printing are manufactured to be non-toxic.
+Most of the inks produced for regular household and office printing are non-toxic.

-Some commercial inks contain higher levels of copper and zinc.
+Some commercial inks contain more copper and zinc.
 However, these are in such minuscule quantities that they won’t pose a threat.
-As long as your parrot doesn’t swallow several pages, it’ll be fine.

 Can Parrots Chew Cardboard?

-Your parrot shouldn’t be encouraged to eat cardboard.
-However, it can safely chew on cardboard because:
+A parrot can safely chew on cardboard because:

 - Cardboard is non-toxic.
-Nothing in its make up harms parrots
+Nothing in it harms parrots.

-- Parrots have powerful jaws.
-They can easily tear the fibers apart without the risk of choking
+- Powerful jaws.
+Parrots can easily tear the fibers apart without the risk of choking.

-- Parrots are unlikely to swallow their toys.
-As long as they’re well-fed, they prefer to tear up cardboard
+- Unlikely to swallow toys.
+As long as parrots are well-fed, they prefer to tear up cardboard.

 Your parrot will use its beak to tear and throw the cardboard but won’t immediately swallow it.
-In small quantities, cardboard or paper will pass through the other end.
+In small quantities, cardboard or paper will pass through the digestive system.

-However, that changes if the parrot consumes a lot of cardboard.
-Parrots cannot digest cardboard or any material made of wood due to the cellulose present in all wood products.
+That changes if the parrot consumes a lot of cardboard.
+Parrots can’t digest cardboard or any material made of wood due to the cellulose in wood products.